brandonDeen/javaDojo/README.md

 ### Java 8
 - functional interfaces: interface with only a single abstract method (create with @FunctionalInterface)
 - lambda expressions: anonymous function vs anonymous inner classes, less code
+  - intermediate expression: returns another stream (EX: ...)
+  - terminal expression: does not return a stream (EX: ...)
 - optionals: to avoid NullPointerExceptions
   - empty(): is value null
   - check if null using isPresent() or ifPresent(doSomething)